Healthdirect Free Australian health advice you can count on.

 What causes G6PD deficiency?

-G6PD deficiency is a lifelong genetic condition that is normally passed down through the mother.
+G6PD deficiency is a lifelong genetic condition that is normally inherited through the female line.
 It is more common in males, and people with a Mediterranean, African, Asian, South American or Middle Eastern background.

 How is G6PD deficiency diagnosed?